HewlettPackard/hpe3par_ansible_module/Modules/readme.md

 :   hpe3par\_cpg.py

-hpe3par\_cpg - Manage HPE Alletra 9000 and Primera and 3PAR CPG
+hpe3par\_cpg - Manage HPE Alletra MP,9000 and Primera and 3PAR CPG
 ================================================================

 Synopsis
 --------

--   Create and delete CPG on HPE Alletra 9000 and Primera and 3PAR.
+-   Create and delete CPG on HPE Alletra MP, 9000 and Primera and 3PAR.

 Parameters
 ----------